barrida/money-transfer/README.md

 ## Framework decision
 Options for micro RESTful frameworks.
 A microframework is a term used to refer to minimalistic web application frameworks:

-DropWizzard - stand-alone mode, lightweight, easy to set-up
+DropWizzard - stand-alone mode, lightweight, easy to set-up, similar to Spring Boot, it uses existing Jetty HTTP library embedding it directly into your project, this way external application server is not needed.
 Ninja Web Framework - stand-alone mode, as a self-executing jar package bundled with Jetty.
 Spark Framework - Lack of documentation is missing